Applying for Acceptance into the

-You will be expected to have psychology research experience; this is obtained by assisting one or more professors with their research.
+You will be expected to have psychology research experience for both the MAPR and MSHF programs; this is obtained by assisting one or more professors with their research.
 To work in a professor’s lab, a suggested strategy would be to ask a professor with whom you’ve taken a course (and done well in) if he/she would be able to take you into his/her lab.
 Having research experience lets master’s program selection committees know you have a first hand knowledge of what is involved with psychological research.
 Also, it allows you to request letters of recommendation from these professors.

 It it highly recommended that you prepare for the GRE General tests in advance.

 Getting involved with department student organizations, particularly those in the area you wish to apply to, may further your exposure to these professional areas.
 We have students organizations specifically in the areas of Human Factors and Industrial/Organizational Psychology; those interested in our MA-Psychological Research program would best be served by our PsiChi and PSA student groups.
 Other institutions may have such organizations for their students – check with your department for information.

 A print-only version of the Psychology Master’s Programs’ department application is made available here (the department application cannot be completed on-line).
 Click on each appropriate form listed below, print it out, complete and submit.